MrL646/mrl646/README.md

 ### Hi there 👋

+This person is too lazy to write his profile(for now).

 <!--
 **MrL646/mrl646** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.